Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-Doxorubicin is an anthracycline chemotherapy used in several oncology treatment plans.
-It may be included in regimens for breast cancer, leukemias, lymphomas, sarcomas, ovarian cancer, and other cancers when the oncology team considers it appropriate.
-Its role depends on the diagnosis, stage, prior treatments, organ function, and the other medicines in the regimen.
-It is given by trained professionals, usually in an infusion center or hospital setting.
+Doxorubicin Vial contains an anthracycline chemotherapy used in supervised oncology regimens for certain cancers, including breast cancer, leukemias, lymphomas, sarcomas, ovarian cancer, and other cancers when clinically appropriate.
+The exact use depends on the cancer type, stage, prior treatment, organ function, and the regimen chosen by the oncology team.

 Rewards Program